 (1) Securities borrowing transactions are included in receivables from brokers, dealers, and clearing organizations in the consolidated statement of financial condition.
-See Note 3 for additional information on receivables from brokers, dealers, and clearing organizations.
+See Note 3 in the notes to consolidated statement of financial condition for additional information on receivables from brokers, dealers, and clearing organizations.

-(2) Collateral received includes securities received by our company from the counterparty.
+(2) Available collateral includes securities received from the counterparty.
 These securities are not included in the consolidated statement of financial condition unless there is an event of default.
-The fair value of securities pledged as collateral was \$578.1 million at June 30, 2022.
+The fair value of securities received as collateral was \$542.0 million at June 30, 2023.